ethersphere/swarm-guide/contents/configuration.rst

     geth --exec "admin.addPeer($BOOTNODE)" attach /path/to/bzzd.ipc

-Fortunately there is also an easier short-cut for this, namely adding the ``--bootnodes $BOOTNODE`` flag when you start swarm.
+Fortunately there is also an easier short-cut for this, namely adding the ``--bootnodes $BOOTNODE`` flag when you start Swarm.

 These relatively tedious steps of managing connections need to be performed only once.
 If you bring up the same nodes a second time, earlier peers are remembered and contacted.